chaoss/wg-metrics-development/focus-areas/contributions/technical-fork.md

-###This metric is a release candidate.
-To comment on this metric please see Issue # [94](https://github.com/chaoss/wg-common/issues/94).
-Following a comment period, this metric will be included in the next regular release.

 # Technical Fork
 Question: What are a number of technical forks of an open source project on code development platforms?